AG-597/hCaptcha-Solver/README.md

 You will then see the `class_indices.json` file and when you open it you will see a list of every folder within `.../content/train/` and a number
 There will also be a `model.keras` file which is used by the program to classify the images and then decide which class each image on the captcha belongs to

+# AT 100 STARS I'LL UPDATE THE SOLVER

 # CREDITS

 Me, AG597